Did you know creating user-friendly and efficient landing pages can lead to more conversions?

 A landing page is typically the page that people will ‘land’ on when they first visit your website.
 More often than not this will also be the home page.

 You should try to limit your landing page to have only one objective.
 This helps to keep the visitor focused on what you want them to do.
-If you are distracting the user with multiple objectives you are less likely to get a conversion, but if you reinforce just one objective the user will be more inclined to consider taking action.
+If you are distracting the user with multiple objectives you are less likely to get a conversion, but if you reinforce just one objective the user will be more inclined to consider taking action, therefore increasing your website sales!

 For the most part, people like to do things on their own time.
 If they are going to make a purchase it will be when they are solely focused on that objective and committed to their decision.
 Sometimes, this could come after they’ve abandoned their cart and came back to it one week later, or they may even forget about it forever and never make the purchase at all!

 It is important to treat your users as if they know nothing, almost like teaching a child.
 When a user comes to your site they want to be told what to do and how to do it.
 Visitors do not take the time to read all the content on your page, nor do they care to.
-They simply scan and look for visual cues to guide them such as headings and images.
+They simply scan and look for visual cues to guide them such as headings and images, which is why the link between marketing and web design is so important!
 Another thing they look for are calls to action.
 A call to action is an element on a webpage that instructs the visitor to do something.
 Many of times these will be in the form of what people refer to as ‘buttons.’
 This could be a ‘read more’, or ‘contact us’ or even a ‘buy now’ button.
 All of these examples are calls to action where if a user clicks on them, it will take them to the place where they can then pursue their motive.